ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

 - ✅ Generate `GetMin{Property}{PropertyName}Async` for MIN aggregations
 - ✅ Generate `GetMax{Property}{PropertyName}Async` for MAX aggregations
 - ✅ Automatically generates aggregate methods for all numeric properties
+- ✅ Generate `Get{Property}CountsBy{ParentEntity}Async` for COUNT GROUP BY aggregations
+- ✅ Generate `GetTotal{Property}{PropertyName}By{ParentEntity}Async` for SUM GROUP BY aggregations
+- ✅ Generate `GetAverage{Property}{PropertyName}By{ParentEntity}Async` for AVG GROUP BY aggregations
+- ✅ Generate `GetMin{Property}{PropertyName}By{ParentEntity}Async` for MIN GROUP BY aggregations
+- ✅ Generate `GetMax{Property}{PropertyName}By{ParentEntity}Async` for MAX GROUP BY aggregations

+#### 5. Advanced Filters
+- ✅ Generate date range filters for DateTime properties (`FindByCustomerAndOrderDateRangeAsync`)
+- ✅ Generate amount/quantity filters for numeric properties (`FindCustomerTotalAmountAboveAsync`)
+- ✅ Generate subquery-based filters for OneToMany relationships (`FindWithMinimumOrdersAsync`)
+- ✅ Automatically generates filters for all DateTime and numeric properties
+- ✅ Supports filtering by relationship ID combined with date/amount conditions

 ### 📋 Planned Features